Poto-Feu/swannsong/README.md

 ## Licensing
 **SwannSong Adventure** is licensed under the GPL v3 License.
 Libraries licenses can be found in the *licenses* folder.

 ncurses is licensed under the MIT X11 License.
+OpenSSL is licensed under the Apache License 2.0.

 The following only applies to the MingGW compiled version :